swaroopch/byte-of-python/05-first-steps.md

-If you have no idea where to start, I would recommend using [Sublime Text 3](http://www.sublimetext.com/3) software which is available on Windows, Mac OS X and Linux.
+If you have no idea where to start, I would recommend using [Sublime Text 3](http://www.sublimetext.com/3) software which is available on Windows, Mac OS X and GNU/Linux.
 Details in next section.

 If you are using Windows, **do not use Notepad** - it is a bad choice because it does not do syntax highlighting and also importantly it